 SUBSCRIBE TO THE SOCIETY

 King's College London medical and nursing students can subscribe to the Emergency Medicine Society via the KCLSU website.
-Subscribers can enjoy discounts to our events and access to observation shifts in King's College Hospital Emergency Department.
+Subscribers can enjoy discounts to our events.
 Students must also be subscribed to the society in order to apply for the Prehospital Care Programme and to go on London Ambulance Service observation shifts.